BoPann/sinkhole/demo.md

 1. pick a mallicious domain (zhiju.me)
 2. open it before blocking
 3. add the domain to the denied list
-4. try open it up again
+4. try open it up again (sometimes you need to flush the dns or clean the web cashe)
 ![domains](imgs/domains.png)

 ### what is it doing under the hood?